 Answer: Yes of course, the “Series” is about participation!
 You just need to be a member of a Learn to Skate USA Program or be a USFS Full Member in good standing.
-We have had skaters competing from the following arenas: Glacier Ice and Snow Arena (Lighthouse Point), AventHealth Center Ice (Wesley Chapel), SkateZone (Palm Beach), Kendall Ice Arena (Miami), Pines Ice Arena (Pembroke Pines), Panthers Ice Den (Coral Springs), Germain Arena (Estero), Space Coast IcePlex (Rockledge), Fort Myers Skatium, Palacio de Hielo (Ecuador), Scott Rakow Youth Center (North Miami Beach), and the RDV Sportsplex (Orlando).
+We have had skaters competing from the following arenas: The Rink on the Beach (Lighthouse Point), AventHealth Center Ice (Wesley Chapel), PB SkateZone (Palm Beach), Kendall Ice Arena (Miami), Pines Ice Arena (Pembroke Pines), Panthers Ice Den (Coral Springs), Germain Arena (Estero), Space Coast IcePlex (Rockledge), PB Ice Works (West Palm Beach), Ice Factory (Kissimmee), Fort Myers Skatium, Palacio de Hielo (Ecuador), Scott Rakow Youth Center (North Miami Beach), and the RDV Sportsplex (Orlando).

 If you are an Arena Skating Program Director and would like to become a host rink for one of the events please contact Series Coordinator Kent Johnson for detailed information about how your arena can become a Series host rink.
 Series Host Rinks are equal partners and agree to participate and support all Series events.

 Question: I’m a member of ISI (Ice Skating Institute).
 Can I compete in a compete usa Competition?